harshalthavrani/tv-screen-installation-react/README.md

 ## Deployment

 This project is deployed using GitHub Pages.
-The live version is available at: [https://](https://harshalthavrani.github.io/tv-screen-installation-react/)
+The live version is available at: [TV Screen Install App](https://harshalthavrani.github.io/tv-screen-installation-react/)

 Build the project:
 `npm run build`